materialsguy/Explainable_Machine_Learning_Nanoindentation/README.md

 │   ├── /cross-validation/

-│     └── *.pkl Results of the Cross Validation Workflow shown in the folder Supervised Machine Learning Pipelines
+│     └── *.pkl The pickled Results of the Cross Validation Workflow shown in the folder Supervised Machine Learning Pipelines

-│     └── *.ipynb
+│     └── *.ipynb Codes to plot the Results

 │   ├── /models/

-│     └── *.pkl
+│     └── *.pkl The pickled best supervised Machine Learning Model and its corresponding SHAP explainer

 │   ├── /plots/